xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 xgr-network/XGR
 ```

-The generated local `XGR/` directory is build output and must not be treated as an independently maintained source.
+The generated local `XGR/` directory is build output and must not be maintained independently.

-When anonymous GitHub access is unavailable, set:
+When anonymous GitHub access is unavailable, set either:

 ```env
 GITHUB_TOKEN=github_pat_...